Adding a signature to email messages is always important. It helps you improve the way you communicate and share your brand.

 Example of email signature with CTA.

-Watch the video: Adding a link to the phone number in the email signature.
+Watch the quick video: Adding a link to the phone number in the email signature.

 Finally, you can add links in your email signature to any important content that you want to share.
 Links in your email signature can help you promote things that were not mentioned in your message body.
 This can include things like blog posts, annual reports, YouTube videos, or anything else that you want to drive traffic to.

-Adding these links can be a great way to develop more brand awareness and gain better results on your most important content.
+Adding these links can be a great way to develop more brand awareness and gain better results on your most essential content.

 Links make it easy for people to just click on your signature and navigate to an important piece of content or action.
 Instead of having to communicate this in your email message, you can simply add it in as a clickable link and forget about it.